Nelson council approves cannabis business selection system - Trail Daily Times

 Prospective recreational cannabis retail businesses must first apply to the provincial government, which will screen applications to ensure that basic requirements are met.
 These include background and criminal checks on the applicants and verifying that the applicant holds a minimum 12-month lease for the proposed premises.

-Then the province will refer the application to the municipality, which will see if the application meets the zoning requirements and if it does, city staff will apply a scoring matrix (see the graphic below) that was recommended to council by city planning staff.
+Then the province will refer the application to the municipality, which will see if the application meets the zoning requirements and if it does, city staff will apply a scoring matrix that was recommended to council by city planning staff.
 It was discussed at some length by council on Monday night before they approved it.

 Applications for recreational cannabis municipal business licences would be reviewed quarterly.
 Staff would rate candidates and refer the top scorers to council for a final decision.

-City planner Alex Thumm explained that if two applicants scored high and within ten per cent of each other, they would be decided by lottery.
+City planner Alex Thumm explained that if two applicants scored high and within 10 per cent of each other, they would be decided by lottery.

 Councillor Michael Dailly disagreed with the scoring matrix and said that some of the items on the matrix were subjective and therefore should be decided by lottery.